-- Lack of recognition that social media is a risk - Little understanding of the underlying risks stemming from social media beyond reputational risk - No formalised social media monitoring or reporting in place that extends beyond the 'Marketing Department' - Limited social media governance frameworks - Frequent social media mishaps or gaffes occurring
+- Lack of recognition that social media is a risk - Little understanding of the underlying risks stemming from social media beyond reputational risk - No formalized social media monitoring or reporting in place that extends beyond the 'Marketing Department' - ▶ Limited social media governance frameworks - Frequent social media mishaps or gaffes occurring

-- 8. How literate is the Board with respect to the use of social media? - 9.
-Is there a social media plan in place? - 10.
-Has an analysis been undertaken to identify key influencers and stakeholders for the business in the social media landscape?
-What proactive engagement strategies are in place to manage these stakeholders? - 11.
-Is the organisation making the optimum use of social media? - 12.
-Has the organisation considered how key competitors are using social media? - 13.
-Has the organisation reviewed all social media channels to determine what is being said about it? - The organisation does not embrace the many benefits of social media - No expansion of customer service, investor relations or public affairs into the social media operating framework - Lack of innovation to see social media as more than a 'campaign' tool - Reporting is limited to 'vanity metrics' such as the number of Twitter followers or Facebook page 'likes'
+- The organization does not embrace the many benefits of social media - No expansion of customer service, investor relations or public affairs into the social media operating framework - Lack of innovation to see social media as more than a 'campaign' tool - Reporting is limited to 'vanity metrics' such as the number of Twitter followers or Facebook page 'likes'

-- 01. Directors' Legal Duties
+- 1. Directors' Legal Duties

-- 02. Structuring an Effective Board
+- 2. Structuring an effective board

+- 3. Board composition and protocols

+- 4. Board committees

-- 03. Company Leadership
+- 5. Company leadership

-- 04. Productive Meetings
+- 6. Productive meetings

-- 05. Ethical Culture
+- 7. Ethical culture

-- 06. Board's Governance Roles and Conduct of Affairs

-- 07. Insightful Strategy
+- 8. Insightful strategy

-- 08. Risk Management and Internal Controls
+- 9. Risk management and internal controls

-- 09. Board Committees

-- 10. Receiving Assurance
+- 10. Receiving assurance

-- 11. Integrated Governance
+- 11. Integrated governance

-- 12. Accountability to Shareholders
+- 12. Accountability to shareholders

-- 13. Stakeholder Engagement
+- 13. Stakeholder engagement

-- 14. Private Equity
+- 14. Private equity

-- 15. Establishing a New Board
+- 15. Establishing a new board

-- 16. Managing Cybersecurity Risks
+- 16. Managing cyber security risks

 - 17. Corporate sustainability

 - 18. Social media

 - 19. Investment committees

-- 20. Workplace safety & health
+- 20. Workplace safety and health

+- 21. Human rights in supply chain

+- 22. Automation

-- 21. Appendices
+- 23. Appendices